 No, now doesn’t seem to be the right time to reveal any of this to my Dad, or anyone else.
 I must keep this a secret.
 Maybe, I am going through a phase.
 Maybe, I’m not gay.
 Maybe I am making too much of this.
 I should recommit to God's Word and His ways.
 Lord, forgive me.
 "You have a good time at the park?
 See anyone you know?"
 Mom said as I walked in the house from the garage.

 Richard L. Fricks, Author

 I became a private fiction scribbler in 1994 while I was in law school.
-In November 2015, I took the NaNoWriMo challenge to write 50,000 words towards a book.
+In November 2015, I took the National Novel Writing Month (NaNoWriMo) challenge to write 50,000 words towards a book.
 In May 2016, I published God and Girl.
 Over the next nine months I wrote over 140,000 words towards another novel.
 It is now on life support in a desk drawer.
-Since then, I've written The Boaz Scorekeeper, The Boaz Secrets, The Boaz Stenographer, and The Boaz Schoolteacher.
-I’m currently working on my first series: The Boaz Sleuth.
-The first book is called, The Case of the Perfectionist Professor.
+Since then, I've written and published: The Boaz Scorekeeper, The Boaz Secrets, The Boaz Stenographer, The Boaz Schoolteacher, and The Case of the Perfectionist Professor. (the first book in The Boaz Sleuth/Connor Ford series).
+I’m currently editing The Boaz Safecracker.
+Also, I'm currently drafting two novels: The Boaz Scholar and The Boaz Stalker.
 Thanks for reading my little stories.